 Finally, at 0900 2 May 1945, the battalion reached their destination.
 The residents of the city were relieved to have been liberated by the Canadians; they had heard the horror stories of Russian retribution and knew that they were far better off with 1CanPara.

 The Battalion was pleased to be there as well; they could relax somewhat, and some of the men even went swimming in the Baltic Sea.

 It was later in the day on 2 May when the battalion first came in contact with the Russians.
 Sergeant Nelson N. Macdonald was one of the first men to make contact when he and a section of about seven men went on patrol.
 The section found a Russian Sergeant driving a motorcycle with his Major in the sidecar.

 The two men stopped, greeted the Canadians and exchanged rough pleasantries (there was no interpreter present).
-Shortly thereafter the Russian Sergeant produced a bottle of vodka and glasses, and all the men toasted and drank.
+Shortly after that, the Russian Sergeant produced a bottle of vodka and glasses, and all the men toasted and drank.
 It’s shortly after this cordial meeting that the recorded history splits from what may have actually happened.

 From speaking to veterans of the unit we’ve learned that a new war almost broke out over Wismar.
 They have explained to us that shortly after the initial contact with the Russians, Lieutenant-Colonel Eadie, Commanding Officer of 1CanPara, met with his Russian counterpart.